KarolDuracz/SVG-Mind-Tree/version_5/README.md

 3. Enter one line of text, e.g., "// add new function" or something easy
 4. Follow steps 1-6 from this image: save it, create a group, and play the sequence once to see the text in the top right field where it generates the text
 5. It should print "// add new function" on the right when you click the button marked (6) in the "Play sequence" image
-6. Below, you'll see something like this
+6. Below "play sequence" button, you'll see something like this (1: #9)
-1: #9

 7. Return to the prompt window.
 Delete the text and enter another one, e.g., function(a,b)